AIforGoodSimulator/network-model-python/README.md

 ## Interventions
 We have modelled four possible interventions to combat COVID-19 in refugee camps: social distancing, quarantine, use of masks, and multiple food queues.
 Examples of these can be found in the `NetworkModelling.ipynb` notebook.

 Both distancing and quarantine graphs can be implemented using the function `remove_edges_from_graph()` inside `network_utils.py`.
-It takes as parameters a NetworkX graph, a scale of the deletion (the greater, the more edges are deleted), a list of edge labels to be targeted (`['food']` for social distancing within the queue and `['food', 'friendship']` for quarantine), and a minimum number of edges to be kept.
+It takes as parameters a NetworkX graph, the scale (the greater, the more edges are kept), a list of edge labels to be targeted (`['food']` for social distancing within the queue and `['food', 'friendship']` for quarantine), and a minimum number of edges to be kept.

 ```python
 distancing_graph = remove_edges_from_graph(graph_1fq, scale=10, edge_label_list=["food"], min_num_edges=4)